Artmines/qb-menu-Survival-Theme/README.md

   background: rgba(0, 0, 0, 0.3); /* Adjust the overlay color and opacity */
 }
 ```
-#Color Change: Alter the background color or text color on hover.
+# Color Change: Alter the background color or text color on hover.

-css
-#Copy code
 ```
 .button:hover {
   background-color: #ff0000; /* Change the background color on hover */
   color: #ffffff; /* Change the text color on hover */ }
 ```
-Border Effect: Adjust the border or create a border on hover.
+# Border Effect: Adjust the border or create a border on hover.

-css
-#Copy code
 ```
 .button {
   border: 2px solid transparent; /* Set a transparent border initially */